krautz/SIP-Back-End/README.md

 Steam inventory prices project's backend.
 This service will handle all the communication with steam api and manage items lists.

+# Running Scripts

+When running the project, cd into `backend` project and run `export PYTHONPATH=$(pwd)`

+Install virutalenvironment (if not yet installed): `pip install virtualenv`

+Create your virtualenvironment (if not yet created) with `Python 3.8.2`: `python -m virutalenv env`

+Start your virutal environment: `source env/bin/activate`

+Install dependencies: `pip install -r requirements.txt`

+To generate the spreadsheet, run `python scripts/generate_spreadsheet.py`

 # Managing Dependencies

 Needed packages (and optionally their version) are added to `requirements.in` file.